paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-023-development-and-control-of-atomic-energy.md

 References in laws to the rates of pay for GS–16, 17, or 18, or to maximum rates of pay under the General Schedule, to be considered references to rates payable under specified sections of Title 5, Government Organization and Employees, see section 529 [title I, § 101(c)(1)] of Pub.
 L. 101–509, set out in a note under [section 5376 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5376&num=0&edition=prelim).

 #### Organizational Conflicts of Interest
 Pub.
 L. 95–209, § 7, Dec.
 13, 1977, 91 Stat.
-1483, provided that: “The Commission shall by December 31, 1977, promulgate guidelines to be applied by the Commission in determining whether an organization proposing to enter into a contractual arrangement with the Commission has a conflict of interest which might impair the contractor’s judgment or otherwise give the contractor an unfair competitive advantage.”
+1483, provided that the Commission would, by Dec.
+31, 1977, promulgate guidelines to be applied by the Commission to determine whether an organization proposing to enter into a contractual arrangement with the Commission had a conflict of interest that could impair the contractor’s judgment or give the contractor an unfair competitive advantage.

 #### Applicability to Functions Transferred by Department of Energy Organization Act
 Pub.
 L. 95–91, title VII, § 709(c)(2), Aug.
 4, 1977, 91 Stat.
 608, provided that: “Section 161(d) of the Atomic Energy Act of 1954 [subsec. (d) of this section] shall not apply to functions transferred by this Act [see Short Title note set out under [section 7101 of this title](./chapter-084-department-of-energy.md#section-7101)].”